 And, just like that, a hobby was born, and not just for him either.
 I got into it too.

 He got that record player for Christmas two months later.
 After that, we'd hit a few record stores in Paris every month or so on Sunday afternoons.
-Our favorites were Music Please, a small shop in the 10th Arrondissement with an excellent classic rock and pop selection, and Etoile Disques in the 17th was excellent too and had the added benefit of not being far from home.
+Our favorites were Music Please, a small shop in the 10th Arrondissement with an excellent classic rock and pop selection, and Etoile Disques in the 17th was wonderful too and had the added benefit of not being far from home.

 The best of all was the Marché Dauphine at the Paris Flea Market.
 The MD had almost an entire floor dedicated to over a dozen vinyl record dealers catering to every taste.
-Even better, the MD had bookstores too!
+Even better, the MD had bookstores!
 Here was the flea market sweet spot for both of us!
 We killed many afternoons there.

 The best part of this new hobby was that it was finally something we could do together.
 We both play video games but have radically different tastes.
 He likes first-person shooters.
 I hate them.
 I like slower-paced games like World of Warships.
 He hates them.